apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

     <td>formats . . . "extensions"</td>
     <td>["csv"]</td>
     <td>format-dependent</td>
-    <td>Extensions of the files that Drill can read.</td>
+    <td>File name extensions that Drill can read.</td>
   </tr>
   <tr>
     <td>"formats" . . . "delimiter"</td>
     <td>"\t"<br>","</td>
     <td>format-dependent</td>
-    <td>One or more characters that serve as a record seperator in a delimited text file, such as CSV.
-Use a 4-digit hex ascii code syntax \uXXXX for a non-printable delimiter. </td>
+    <td>Sequence of one or more characters that serve as a record separator in a delimited text file, such as CSV.
+Use a 4-digit hex code syntax \uXXXX for a non-printable delimiter. </td>
   </tr>
   <tr>
     <td>"formats" . . . "quote"</td>